tmpmadula/cantina-shop/README.md

 - `GET /health`: Check the health of the API.
 - `GET /metrics`: Get metrics for the API.
 - `GET /ready`: Check if the API is ready.

+NB: The API requires authentication for most endpoints.
+You can use the JWT token obtained from the `/login` endpoint or the Google OAuth2 token for authentication.

 ## Swagger Documentation